taylorhawks/globo-nonlinear-latent-factorization/README.md

 This kaggle dataset has document vectors and readership: https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom

 To do:
-- Figure out how to define discrete user "interests"
+- Figure out how to define discrete user "interests", and thus, user embeddings per interest
   - on a per-user basis?
   - based on clustering algo on all documents?
+- figure out algorithm #5
+  - multi-label SVM?

 Bucketed Random Projection